 Seek immediate assistance if you think your team member is in danger of harming themselves.
-You can call a crisis line or the National Suicide Prevention Line at 1-800-273-TALK (8255).
+You can call a crisis line or the National Suicide Prevention Line at 1-800-273-TALK (8255) or you can just dial 988.
+Call 911 in an emergency.

-For further resources, please go to your portal and use the search bar to type in "Mental Health First Aid Basics Flash Course" and "Effective Remote Leadership Flash Course."
+For further resources, please go to your portal and use the search bar to type in "Mental Health First Aid Basics Flash Course," "Cultural Diversity and Mental Health Flash Course," "When It's Time to Seek Support Flash Course" and "Effective Remote Leadership Flash Course."